EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 The secret to effectively measuring employee engagement is to simply know what metrics to pay attention to.
 This isn't always easy to do when you can have an avalanche of data at your fingertips at any given moment.
 Here are a few key employee engagement metrics to keep an eye on:

 Operational Efficiency: Do your employees meet deadlines, show up to work on time, and get along with their colleagues?
-These are all signs of work engagement.
+These are all signs of work employee engagement.
 When measuring the effectiveness of your employee engagement strategies, check attendance and performance records and track team member use of company resources.

 Training Opportunities: Studies show that employee motivation dips dramatically when team engagement runs low.
 To get your staff more involved, offer ongoing training and educational opportunities.
 Then measure how many employees take advantage of the professional development your company provides.